-Standard Posted by PC Silva Posted on 02/09/2013 Posted under Black & White, Street Photography Comments 16 Comments Visual Contact “Visual Contact” by Paulo César SilvaMatosinhos, Portugal | August.2013 41.199893 -8.656330 Advertisements Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Pinterest (Opens in new window)MoreClick to share on LinkedIn (Opens in new window)Click to email (Opens in new window)Click to print (Opens in new window)Like this:Like Loading... black and whitebokehMatosinhosnightstreetstreet photographyurbanwatchwoman Post navigation ← Floating Walker Late Night Supplication → 16 thoughts on “Visual Contact” And I’m quite sure that her name must be Beatrice . . .
+Standard Posted by PC Silva Posted on 02/09/2013 Posted under Black & White, Street Photography Comments 16 Comments Visual Contact “Visual Contact” by Paulo César SilvaMatosinhos, Portugal | August.2013 41.199893 -8.656330 Advertisements Share this:Click to share on Facebook (Opens in new window)Click to share on Twitter (Opens in new window)Click to share on Tumblr (Opens in new window)Click to share on Pinterest (Opens in new window)MoreClick to share on LinkedIn (Opens in new window)Click to email this to a friend (Opens in new window)Click to print (Opens in new window)Like this:Like Loading... black and whitebokehMatosinhosnightstreetstreet photographyurbanwatchwoman Post navigation ← Floating Walker Late Night Supplication → 16 thoughts on “Visual Contact” And I’m quite sure that her name must be Beatrice . . .
 Reply Brilliant!
 The lady in the center is amazing.
 You have to look in their eyes, she draws the attention to itself in a magical way.
 Reply Thank you very much!
 Reply Stunning.
 Reply It’s easy to forget that she was looking at your lens instead of right into your eyes.
 This is a gorgeous shot.
 Reply Thank you!
 Reply I like that you have her and the little boy in the background looking at the camera.
 It’s quite an emotional photo.
 Reply Thank you!
 Reply nicely captured, id call it a connection (where the eyes of the human element connects with the lens), and it could also be controlled chaos, where in the seeming mass, one focuses on a standout element, in this case, the woman Reply Thank you!!! controlled chaos seems a good description 🙂 Reply she stands out….with impact… Reply yes, with impact 🙂 Thank you!!!
 Reply fantastic!
 Reply Thank you!
 Reply excellent capture..she has a beautiful gaze Reply thank you!
 Reply Leave a Reply Cancel reply Enter your comment here...
-Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) You are commenting using your Google+ account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new comments via email.
+Fill in your details below or click an icon to log in: Email (required) (Address never made public) Name (required) Website You are commenting using your WordPress.com account. ( Log Out / Change ) You are commenting using your Google account. ( Log Out / Change ) You are commenting using your Twitter account. ( Log Out / Change ) You are commenting using your Facebook account. ( Log Out / Change ) Cancel Connecting to %s Notify me of new comments via email.
 Notify me of new posts via email.